manastalukdar/manastalukdar.github.io/website/blog/2019/04/28/development-methodology/readme.md

 There are essentially three types of work items I like to use:

 - Epics: Maps to very high-level definitions, usually aligned with customer requirements.
 Such as health monitoring, data egress, search, etc.
-- Features: One of more features are created for each Epics.
+- Features: One of more features are created for each Epic.
 - Backlog Items: One or more backlog items are created for each Feature.

 Epics are managed at the Program level, features and backlog items at the team/project level.
 I work with program and product management to manage the features.
 Program management works with me to manage the Epics.